Traudl Junge: Post-war

-Although Junge had reached the Elbe, she was unable to reach the western Allied lines, and so she went back to Berlin.
-Getting there about a month after she had left, she had hoped to take a train to the west when they began running again.
-On 9 July, after living there for about a week under the alias Gerda Alt, she was arrested by two civilian members of the Soviet military administration and was kept in Berlin for interrogation.
-While in prison, she heard harrowing tales from her Soviet guards about what the German military had done to members of their families in the Soviet Union and came to realise that much of what she thought she knew about the war in the east was only what the Nazi propaganda ministry had told the German people, and that the treatment meted out to Germans by the Soviets was a response to what the Germans had done in the Soviet Union.
+Although Junge had reached the Elbe, she was unable to reach the western Allied lines and so she went back to Berlin.
+Arriving there about a month after she had left, she had hoped to take a train to the west when they began running again.
+On 9 June, after living there for about a week under the alias Gerda Alt, she was arrested by two civilian members of the Soviet military administration and was kept in Berlin for interrogation.
+While in prison, she heard harrowing tales from her Soviet guards about what the German military had done to members of their families in the Soviet Union and came to realise that much of what she thought she knew about the war in the east was only what the Nazi propaganda ministry had told the German people and that the treatment meted out to Germans by the Soviets was a response to what the Germans had done in the Soviet Union.

-Junge was held in multiple jails, where she was often interrogated about her role in Hitler's entourage and the events surrounding Hitler's suicide.
+Junge was held in several jails, where she was often interrogated about her role in Hitler's entourage and the events surrounding Hitler's suicide.
 By December 1945, she had been released from prison but was restricted to the Soviet sector of Berlin.
-On New Year's Eve 1945, she was admitted to a hospital in the British sector for diphtheria, and remained there for two months.
+On New Year's Eve 1945, she was admitted to a hospital in the British sector for diphtheria and remained there for two months.
 While she was there, her mother was able to secure for her the paperwork required to allow her to move from the British sector in Berlin to Bavaria.
 Receiving these on 2 February 1946, she travelled from Berlin and across the Soviet occupation zone (which was to become East Germany) to the British zone, and from there south to Bavaria in the American Zone.
-Junge was held by the Americans for a short time during the first half of 1946, and interrogated about her time in the Führerbunker.
-She was then freed, and allowed to live in postwar West Germany.
+Junge was held by the Americans for a short time during the first half of 1946 and interrogated about her time in the Führerbunker.
+She was then freed and allowed to live in post-war West Germany.